infi-nl/everybody-codes/README.md

 # Keep Talking and Everybody Codes

-A repository to show how you write and think about code.
+A repository for showing how you write and think about code.
-Used as a starting point for a good discussion about our profession.
+Used as a starting point for a good discussion about our job.

 ## Context

 You probably came here because you have a second interview with us.
 In the second interview, we'd like to dive more into technology.
 We want to see how you write code, how you think and what you think is important when writing code.
 To do this we'd like to kickstart our discussion about this.

 There are many ways to do this.
 Maybe you have open source projects that you'd like to share.
 Maybe you'd like to show some code from a previous project.
 Those would be fine, but maybe you don't have something like that (yet).
-Therefore, we have this repository: a starting point to write some code that we can use as a subject for our discussion.
+Therefore, we have this repository: an exercise that can use as a starting point to write some code that we can use as a subject for our discussion.

-You might wonder "Is this a _test_?"?
+You might wonder "Is this a _test_"?
 The answer is very clear to us: **no**!
 _It is something like a test_, but there are some important differences: